 For fact-checking, it’s helpful to draw a distinction between two activities:

-Your job in this exercise is to fact-check the content, evaluate the author's background in the subject he/she writes about, and determine the journalistic standards, values, ethics, or guidelines of the source.
-Can you find a standard of commitment to journalistic integrity?
+The Exercise: Your job is to fact-check the content, evaluate the author's background in the subject he/she writes about, and determine the journalistic standards, values, ethics, or guidelines used by the source.
+Can you find a standard of commitment to journalistic integrity in these news sources?

 Credit: Links to articles created by Kelee Pacion, Mann Library, Cornell University.